synshop/rtfm/docs/admins/networking.md

 * [Caddy and TLS](https://rtfm.synshop.org/admins/Caddy%20and%20TLS%20certs/)
 * [Unifi AP container](https://rtfm.synshop.org/admins/unifi/)

+### Adding a new permenant device on the LAN

+- set a static DHCP lease on Pi-hole
+- update LAN Map
+- optionally a static IP which needs to unused and be below  `.150`

 ### Wifi:

 Shop owns 3 Unif APs, but currently only 1 is deployed which is setup up with 3 SSIDs which map to their own unique VLANs: